anoma/nspec/docs/architecture-2/ordering/consensus/hpaxos-formal.md

 ## Definition: Value of a Message

 The value of a the message is the value of the highest ballot number among the visible $1a$s.

 $$
   \va{\green x} \triangleq \geta{\green x}.value
 $$

-sing the above auxiliary functions, we formally define decisions by
+Using the above auxiliary functions, we formally define decisions by

 ## Definition: Decision